Non-Commutative Worlds and Classical Constraints: Review of Non-Commutative Worlds

 {\bf Dynamical Equations Generalize Gauge Theory and Curvature.} One can take the general dynamical equation in the form where $\{ {\cal G}_{1},\cdots, {\cal G}_{d} \}$ is a collection of elements of $\cal A.$ Write ${\cal G}_{i}$ relative to the flat coordinates via ${\cal G}_{i} = P_{i} - A_{i}.$ This is a definition of $A_{i}$ and $\partial F/\partial Q^{i} = [F,P_{i}].$ The formalism of gauge theory appears naturally.
 In particular, if then one has the curvature and This is the well-known formula for the curvature of a gauge connection.
 Aspects of geometry arise naturally in this context, including the Levi-Civita connection (which is seen as a consequence of the Jacobi identity in an appropriate non-commutative world). \bigbreak

-One can consider the consequences of the commutator $[Q^{i}, \dot{Q^{j}}] = g_{ij}$, deriving that
+One can consider the consequences of the commutator $[Q^{i}, \dot{Q^{j}}] = g^{ij}$, deriving that

-where $G_{r}$ is the analogue of a scalar field, $F_{rs}$ is the analogue of a gauge field and $\Gamma_{rst}$ is the Levi-Civita connection associated with $g_{ij}.$ This decompositon of the acceleration is uniquely determined by the given framework. \bigbreak
+where $G_{r}$ is the analogue of a scalar field, $F_{rs}$ is the analogue of a gauge field and $\Gamma_{rst}$ is the Levi-Civita connection associated with $g^{ij}.$ This decompositon of the acceleration is uniquely determined by the given framework \cite{NCW,Glafka,Diff} \bigbreak

-{\bf Non-commutative Electromagnetism and Gauge Theory.} One can use this context to revisit the Feynman-Dyson derivation of electromagnetism from commutator equations, showing that most of the derivation is independent of any choice of commutators, but highly dependent upon the choice of definitions of the derivatives involved.
+{\bf Non-commutative Electromagnetism and Gauge Theory.} One can use this context to revisit the Feynman-Dyson derivation \cite{Dyson} of electromagnetism from commutator equations, showing that most of the derivation is independent of any choice of commutators, but highly dependent upon the choice of definitions of the derivatives involved.
 Without any assumptions about initial commutator equations, but taking the right (in some sense simplest) definitions of the derivatives one obtains a significant generalization of the result of Feynman-Dyson.
-We give this derivation in Section 5 of the present paper, using diagrammatic algebra to clarify the structure.
-In this derivation we use $X$ to denote the position vector rather than $Q,$ as above. \bigbreak
+We give this derivation in \cite{KN:QEM} and in \cite{NCW,Glafka,Diff} using diagrammatic algebra to clarify the structure.
+In this section we use $X$ to denote the position vector rather than $Q,$ as above, and the partial derivatives $\{ \partial_{1}, \partial_{2}, \partial_{3} \}$ are each covariant derivatives represented by commutators with $\{\dot{X_{1}},\dot{X_{2}},\dot{X_{2}}\}$ respectively. \bigbreak

 {\bf Theorem} With the appropriate [see below] definitions of the operators, and taking